-The focus of this course is marketing management's role in a strategic and global environment.
-The course undertakes to develop an intimate knowledge of market strategies in a highly competitive global world through the development of advanced strategic marketing plans.
-It also seeks to integrate this with the digital marketing revolution and dovetailing it with big data analytics to provide the candidate and future practitioner with a big picture view of an applied strategic role of marketing management.
-An analysis and application of big data analytics complements the inputs into the strategic marketing plan to provide better marketing metrics and overall marketing effectiveness.
+This course focuses on the role of marketing management in a highly competitive strategic and global environment, through the development of advanced strategic marketing plans.
+The course also integrates digital marketing and big data analytics to provide the candidate and future practitioner with a big-picture view of an applied strategic role of marketing management.
+Candidates are exposed to the analysis and application of big data analytics as complementary inputs into the strategic marketing plan to provide better marketing metrics and overall marketing effectiveness.